-Although other biogenic reef habitats exist such as mussel (Mytilus edulis) beds, this document only considers reefs formed by the two different species of Sabellaria worm (Sabellaria spp.) as these are the only types of biogenic reef found within the relevant sections of the MPAs, where MMO is the principal regulator for fishing.
-These sites are Goodwin Sands (Natural England, 2021) which contains ross worm reef (Sabellaria spinulosa); Haisborough, Hammond and Winterton which contains ross worm reef (Sabellaria spinulosa.)
-(JNCC, 2018e); Inner Dowsing, Race Bank and North Ridge which contains ross worm reef (Sabellaria spinulosa) (JNCC, 2018f); and North Norfolk Sandbanks and Saturn Reef which contains ross worm reef (Sabellaria spinulosa) (JNCC, 2017b).
+Although other biogenic reef habitats exist such as mussel (Mytilus edulis) beds, this document only considers reefs formed by species of Sabellaria worm (Sabellaria spp.) as these are the only types of biogenic reef found within the relevant sections of the MPAs, where MMO is the principal regulator for fishing.
+Sites containing Sabellaria spinulosa are Goodwin Sands (Natural England, 2021); Haisborough, Hammond and Winterton (JNCC, 2018e); Inner Dowsing, Race Bank and North Ridge (JNCC, 2018f); and North Norfolk Sandbanks and Saturn Reef (JNCC, 2017b).